Tracking vs. Monitoring: Key Differences Explained

 Employee GPS tracking is like a digital map that shows where workers are right now.
 It uses satellites to pinpoint exactly where someone is working.
 Companies use this cool tech in delivery services, fieldwork, and moving stuff around.

-A study by Verizon Connects found that businesses using GPS tracking save money and work smarter.
-They cut fuel costs by 9% and make workers 34% more productive.
+Verizon Connects found that businesses using GPS tracking save money and work smarter.
+They cut fuel costs by 9% and make workers 34% more productive

 What's So Great About GPS Tracking?

-- Helps companies plan the best routes for workers.
+- Helps companies plan the best routes for employee productivity.

 - Keeps workers safe, especially when they're in tricky spots.